Table of Contents

 Understanding Users and Contributors in LinearB

-Learn the difference between users and contributors in LinearB, how access is managed, and why this distinction matters for tracking and billing.
+Learn the difference between users (access) and contributors (activity/billing) and why it matters for reporting, identity matching, and account management.

 In LinearB, a user is a team member with access to the LinearB application.
 Depending on the permissions and roles assigned to them, users can view, edit, or manage reports, applications, and settings.
 Users are not restricted to developers and can include managers, analysts, or other stakeholders who need access to metrics and insights.